clorton/emodpy-malaria-singlebranch/README.md

 # I notice that I can import emod_api.campaign and use that as an object.
 I haven't seen that before.

 Sure.
 Python modules are a lot like singletons.
 There's no need to add a static class inside that module in many cases.
 Think of the module (which can have variables and methods) as a static class.

+# I want to just load a demographics.json, not create one programmatically.

+OK, but be aware that one of the benefits of emodpy/emodapi is that you get guaranteed consistency between demographics settings and config params.
+But if you really want to use a raw demographics.json that you are very confident in, you can open that in your demog builder.
+An example of that is TBD.